 Fishing hands must have physical strength and stamina, given the nature of the job and will additionally benefit from:

 Operate fishing gear to catch fish and shellfish

 Prepare and maintain nets, lines and fishing tackle and other deck equipment, surfaces and the fish hold

 Clean, sort and pack seafood in ice and salt and stow catch in the hold

 Handle the mooring lines of the fishing vessel when entering and exiting the harbour

-Fishing hands can benefit from a General Education and Training or Further Education and Training Certificate or a General Certificate in Transport (Fishing) at National Qualifications Framework Level 1 at the National Occupation Safety Association, SA Maritime School and Training Force.
-However, most training takes place on the job with mentoring by experienced crew.
+Fishing hands can benefit from a General Education and Training or Further Education and Training Certificate or a General Certificate in Transport (Fishing) at National Qualifications Framework Level 1 offered at the National Occupation Safety Association, SA Maritime School and Training Force.
+Training could also take place on the job with mentoring by experienced crew.

 Commercial and small-scale fishing companies.

 Private charter fishing companies.